 Do you use online dating sites like Tinder, Woo, OKcupid, Coffee and Bagel, Hinge etc?
 Have you ever considered that you can be a victim of blackmail on these websites?

 This story starts several years back.
-It was an evening in Delhi, I was talking to my good friend Saransh Dua.
+It was an evening in Delhi, I was talking to one of my good friends.
 While exchanging funny Tinder stories, I told him about the panicky calls we get on our helpline.
 He was shocked to hear about this.
 Then something interesting happened.
 He agreed to volunteer for an experiment.

 If you are regular on online dating websites, you must have come across some profiles of women that seem strange.
 These women offer their phone numbers right on their profile.
 Why would someone do that?